After surgery

 Stomas

 If you have a stoma, your stoma care nurse will visit you on the ward.
-They will show you how to look after your stoma and can give you advice on what food to eat.
+They'll show you how to look after your stoma and can give you advice on what food to eat.

 Going home